Who should I target? How much should I spend? When should I run my ads?

 Tying it all together

-Armed with these Facebook ading tips, you’ll be able to pinpoint the people on the social network who are interested in your business — and deliver themed ads that are highlyevant to their wants and needs.
+Armed with these Facebook ad targeting tips, you’ll be able to pinpoint the people on the social network who are interested in your business — and deliver them targeted ads that are highly relevant to their wants and needs.

-Just remember that highlyevant Facebook ads won’t produce any revenue without optimized landing pages to complement them.
-To create and deploy yours in a matter of minutes, start for free with Instapage today.
+Just remember that highly relevant Facebook ads won’t produce any revenue without optimized landing pages to complement them.
+To create and deploy yours quickly and efficiently, create them with Instapage today.